Insper/rl/docs/index.md

 ## Class Schedule

-Tuesday and Thursday from 3:45 PM until 5:45 PM.
+Tuesday and Thursday from 3:45 pm to 5:45 pm.

-## Extra period
+## Student support hours

-Thursday from 12 AM until 1:30 PM.
+Thursday from 12 to 1:30 pm.

 ## Contact information

-If you have any questions or comments, please, send an e-mail to fabriciojb at insper dot edu dot br.
+If you have any questions or comments, please, send an e-mail to [fabriciojb@insper.edu.br](mailto:fabriciojb@insper.edu.br).